MichaelRumpler/GestureSample/README.md

 # GestureSample #

 This is the sample project for **MR.Gestures**.
-It shows how to use all the features.
+It shows all the touch gesture handling possible with that library and Xamarin.Forms.

 To find out more about MR.Gestures visit [http://www.mrgestures.com](http://www.mrgestures.com).

+## The App ##

 The navigation looks similar as the [Xamarin.Forms Control Gallery](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/controls/).
 There are separate pages for every supported control.
 I.e. the ContentPage, all Layouts, Views and Cells.
 The other pages just add functionality to the ContentPage thus gesture handling on them is not needed.